Michigan governor: Trump's messaging causes 'greater danger'

 “It’s too soon to say if that is precisely going to be the date to that things start re-engaging,” Whitmer said when asked if she was OK with the carmaker's plan.
 "But we are obviously eager to start engaging sectors responsibly when we’re able to safely.”

-Whitmer, a national co-chair on Biden's campaign, would not address the potential political fallout if the unemployment rate does not improve significantly.
+Whitmer, a national co-chair on Biden's campaign whose stay-at order Republicans have criticized as too restrictive and confusing, would not address the potential political fallout if the unemployment rate does not improve significantly.
 Michigan is a critical battleground for the November election, as Democrats try to win back a state that flipped in 2016 to help Trump become president.

 “The politics will take care of themselves," she said.
 "We’ve got to do the right thing right now" rather than worry about what it means in November or when she is on the ballot again in 2022.